-For example, a recent study found that women are more attracted to the body odor of men who eat large amounts of garlic than to men who do not.
+For example, a recent study found that women are more attracted to the body odor of men who eat large amounts of garlic than men who do not.

 Why women find the body smell more attractive and less intense after garlic consumption could not be determined.

-However, researchers suspect that they subconsciously prefer the improved health benefits of men eating garlic (Fialova et al. 201650).
+However, researchers suspect they subconsciously prefer the improved health benefits of men eating garlic (Fialova et al. 201650).

 In addition, rumors about a possible potency-enhancing effect of garlic keep circulating.

 As a study shows, these rumors could have a grain of truth.
 Researchers proved the sulfur compound allicin promotes blood flow (Batirel et al. 200251).